wisp92/pokered/README.md

   - Can't use surf/teleport/escape rope to escape from trainer encounters
   - Can't fish or surf in the bases of statues
   - Seafoam islands fast current applied to the right steps on floor B3
+  - Each of the two boulder puzzles in seafoam islands will fully reset until completed
+  - The boulder switches never reset while inside victory road and they will always reset upon leaving
+  - While inside victory road, boulders placed on switches will stay there between floor transitions

 #TWEAKS:
 -----------